How To Make Tick Tubes: 5 EASY STEPS DIY

 Permethrin

-Permethrin Dilution For Tick Tubes
+Permethrin Dilution

 Permethrin works during each stage of the tick life cycle including tick larvae (6 legs), nymph ticks (8 legs) and adult ticks.
-It also works on all ticks including deer ticks and blacklegged tick.
+It also works on all ticks including deer tick and blacklegged tick.

 How Do Tick Tubes Work